prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 ---
 layout: page_v2
 title: Android SDK Custom Bidding Integration
 description: This guide covers initializing the SDK, setting up various AdUnits, running auctions, and rendering results for display, video, interstitial, and rewarded ad formats.
 sidebarType: 2
 ---

 # Android SDK Custom Bidding Integration
+{:.no_toc}

 * TOC
 {:toc}

 ## Introduction

-The Prebid SDK can monetize your app with or [without](https://docs.prebid.org/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html) a custom ad server.
+The Prebid SDK can monetize your app with an ad server other than [GAM](/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html).

 This article guides you on using Prebid SDK with a custom ad server.
 We will explore how to do the following:

-1. Initializing the Prebid Mobile Android SDK.
+1. Initialize the Prebid Mobile Android SDK.
-2. Getting the targeting keys and setting up various types of adUnits.
+2. Define first party data and set up adUnits.
-3. Initializing the ad auction.
+3. Initialize the ad auction.
-4. Rendering the results.
+4. Render the results.

-## Initializing the Android SDK
+## Initializing the Prebid SDK

 Before implementing the instructions in this guide, you need to ensure that you have correctly initialized the Prebid Mobile SDK in your app.
 The initialization method has the following pattern: